 The United States Supreme Court - U.S. Supreme Court

 West (a subsidiary of Thomson Reuters) publishes the Supreme Court Reporter (KF 101 .A3W4- 5th Floor Law Library).
 As mentioned here, these are unofficial.
 Many people rely on the latter two for citations as they will appear in print long before the Court’s official publication, which can lag from one to two years from the release of an opinion.

-U.S. Federal Appellate Courts - U.S. 7th Circuit Court of Appeals
+U.S. Federal Appellate Courts - U.S. 7th Circuit Court of Appeals (Illinois is in the 7th Circuit Court of Appeals)

-The federal courts are broken into 13 Circuits.
-They comprise the 1st through 11th Circuit Courts of Appeals, the Circuit Court of Appeals for the District of Columbia, and the Circuit Court of Appeals for the Federal Circuit.
-The latter has specialized jurisdiction in patent appeals, trade disputes, and other specific causes.
 Other than the COA for the Federal Circuit, the federal appellate court system is organized geographically.
 Illinois is in the 7th Circuit, which comprises the states of Wisconsin, Illinois, and Indiana .
 Most federal appellate opinions are reported in the Federal Reporter, (now in its third series - KF 110 .F44 - 5th Floor Law Library).
 The exception to this statement is described in the section on unpublished opinions.

 U.S. Federal District Courts (Chicago is in the Northern District of Illinois)

 Each state may have one or more Federal District Courts, depending on how congress has organized the federal courts of an individual state.

 Trial judges in the Federal District Courts do issue opinions, and many (but not all) are collected in the Federal Supplement, (now in its third series - KF 120 .F43 - 5th Floor Law Library).